avinash201199/Free-courses-with-Certificates/README.md

 We all know that getting an internship or a job is challenging, and often these online courses do wonders in making our resume look good.
 Since unpaid courses are accessible to everyone, they help many people further their learning, learn new skills, and polish their existing skills.
 Academic knowledge might not be enough in today’s society.
 You need to show the world that you have experimented in your life and have enriching experiences.
 A lot of opportunities open up when you start getting involved in professional activities like training and courses.<br>
 <br>
-After many days of work, I have collected some free courses with certificates of different domains.
-You can enroll in any course of your choice and get the certificate to add it on your resume or on Linkedin.
+After many days of work, I have collected some free courses with certificates in different domains.
+You can enroll in any course of your choice and get the certificate to add it to your resume or Linkedin.
 <br>
 <br>